jmvbambico/nb-registry/README.md

 - `docker-compose.yml`: Defines the services, networks, and volumes for the application.
 - `users_service/`: Contains the user management microservice, including source code, SQLite database, and Dockerfile.
 - `notifications_service/`: Houses the notifications microservice, including source code, log file for registered users, and Dockerfile.
-- `rabbitmq/`: Contains the Dockerfile for the RabbitMQ service, used for message queuing between services.
+- `rabbitmq/`: Contains the RabbitMQ service, used for message queuing between services.